When a breast cancer has been diagnosed, some people have a bone scan to stage the breast cancer.

 Having the bone scan

-The scan can take up to an hour.
+The scan can take between 30 minutes to an hour.

 After your bone scan